After-Shock/Cloudbox-wiki/Prerequisites.md

 ### ii.
 Free Domain Name (via freenom.com)

 **Update:** Freenom has pushed an update which has broken the ability to register new domain names.
+See above on how to get a paid domain name.

 1. Visit http://www.freenom.com, create a free account, and find a domain name to register.
 2. Go to "Services" > "My Domains" > "Manage Domain" > "Manage Freenom DNS".